Jaku10/philo/README.md

 - Properly formatted quote text with attribution
 - Cross-platform compatibility

-## 🎨 Design Philosophy
+## Design Philosophy

-philo was designed with mental health and mindfulness in mind:
+philo was designed as a app that promotes mental health, mindfulness, and for motivation.

+## Design
 - **Warm Color Palette**: Cream and coral tones for calm, peaceful experience
 - **Minimal Interface**: Reduces cognitive load and distractions
 - **Typography**: Clean, readable fonts optimized for reflection
 - **Spacing**: Generous whitespace for breathing room
 - **Micro-interactions**: Subtle animations that enhance rather than distract

-## 📱 Responsive Design
+##  Responsive Design

 - **Desktop**: Full-featured experience with hover effects
 - **Tablet**: Optimized touch interactions
 - **Mobile**: Streamlined interface with thumb-friendly buttons

-## 🔧 Customization
+## Customization

 ### Adding New Quotes
 Edit `src/quotes.js` to add more philosophical quotes: